 Maine Cemetery and Crematorium Regulations

-The Maine Center for Disease Control and Prevention, Division of Environmental Health is responsible for the oversight of new and expanded burial grounds, cemeteries, mausolea, and crematoria.
+The Maine CDC, Division of Environmental and Community Health, is responsible for the oversight of all new and expanded burial grounds, cemeteries, crematoria, and mausolea.

 Any new or expanded burial ground or cemetery requires prior review and approval from the Division.
 This excludes family burial grounds-which are simply registered with the municipality-but includes public cemeteries and private cemeteries such as those associated with places of worship, and private for-profit cemeteries.
 Mausolea (above ground burial vaults) and columbaria (cremated remains depositories) also require prior review and approval from the Division.